 NOTE: While listing Items on Allegro, remember to analyse and provide classification of Items you offer (goods vs. services vs. other items) to ensure that the VAT treatment in the Czech Republic is correctly applied.
-Secondly, determine if the Items are subject to the standard VAT rate (21%), one of reduced VAT rates (15% or 10%) or if they are covered by VAT exemption.
+Secondly, determine if the Items are subject to the standard VAT rate (21%), the reduced VAT rate (12%), 0% VAT rate or if they are covered by VAT exemption.
 In this respect, check the guidelines presented in points 2 and 3 below.